prasunakunasani/AAFCSpringLearning/Spring-demo-annotation/README.md

 ---
 ###### S1 Section 9, Lecture 77 - @Scope Annotation - Overview
 **Bean Scopes**
-- Scope refers to the lifecyle of a bean
+- Scope refers to the lifecycle of a bean
 - How long does the bean live?
 - How many instances are created?
 - How is the bean shared?